facebook/rocksdb/java/JavaFFI.md

  3. Invoke the native method using the `MethodHandle` from `FFIMethod` and addresses of instantiated `MemorySegment`s, or value types, as parameters
  4. Read the call result and the output parameter(s), again using `VarHandle`s from `FFILayout` to perform the mapping.

-For the `getPinnableSlice()` method, on successful return from an invocation of `rocksdb_ffi_get()`, the `OutputSlice` will contain the `data` and `size` fields of a pinnable slice (see below) containing the requested value.
+For the `getPinnableSlice()` method, on successful return from an invocation of `rocksdb_ffi_get()`, the `PinnableSlice` will contain the `data` and `size` fields of a pinnable slice (see below) containing the requested value.
 A `MemorySegment` referring to the native memory of the pinnable slice can then be constructed, and used to retrieve the value in whatever fashion we choose.

 ### Pinnable Slices